dougeby/IntuneDocs/intune-azure/manage-apps/ios-app-protection-policy-settings.md

   Default value = **Yes**.

 - **Allow app to transfer data to other apps**: Choose one of the options to indicate the apps that can receive data from policy-managed apps:
-  - **Policy managed apps**: Allow transfer to only apps that have the MAM policy.
+  - **Policy managed apps**: Allow transfer to only apps that have the app protection policy.
   - **All apps**: Allow transfer to any app.
   - **None**: Do not allow data transfer to any app, including other policy-managed apps.